kunrex/Sugar.Lang/docs/README.md

 # Sugar.Lang

----

-Sugar is a compiled programming language I started working on a couple of years back.
+Sugar is a compiled (transpiled) programming language I started working on a couple of years back.
 It initially started as a C# project.
 I transitioned to C++ in an attempt to grow comfortable with the language as this is my first "proper" C++ project.

 I aimed to create something simple but useful.
 Syntactically, sugar inspired by C# but a sweeter version maybe?
 Personally, I think C# is a wonderful language and while sugar doesn't come close to it in regard of features, I've tried my best at implementing those aspects which I think are fundamental.

 ## The Basics

----

 ### Variables
 ```c++